Skip to navigation Skip to content

 • meeting their mutual obligation requirements by undertaking suitable paid work or self-employment of at least 30 hours per fortnight

-Job seekers transferring from Parenting Payment (PP) to JSP or YA (other) as principal carers who are already subject to compulsory mutual obligation requirements, are exempt from the RapidConnect process.
-They are still required to be linked to an employment services provider and attend appointments.
+Job seekers transferring from Parenting Payment Single (PPS) to JSP or YA (other) as principal carers who are already subject to compulsory mutual obligation requirements, are exempt from the RapidConnect process.
+They are still required to be linked to a provider and attend appointments, if required.

-• if they were receiving Pensioner Education Supplement (PES) immediately before transferring to JSP/YA as a principal carer, PES continues to be payable until the end of the course
+PPS job seekers who undertake study at the time of transfer can continue that course of study until its completion.
+If they were receiving Pensioner Education Supplement (PES) immediately before transferring to JSP/YA as a principal carer, PES continues to be payable until the end of the course.

 RapidConnect exemption - partial capacity to work (PCW)